 Many of us are probably growing tired of the constant political battles being waged in our culture.
-The people around us probably are too.
-The church must allow the gospel to shape our political involvement.
+The people around us likely are as well.
+In these tumultuous days the church must allow the gospel to shape our political involvement.
 The opportunity to create a refuge from the incessant bickering has never been stronger.
-To do this, we have to make room for differences of opinion on secondary matters, because the gospel is too important to be compromised by political arguments.
+To do this, we have to make room for differences of opinion on secondary matters, because the gospel is too important to be subverted by partisanship.
 We must be a people full of grace, just like Jesus.